microsoft/fast/sites/website/src/docs/design-systems/design-tokens.md

 ## Setting a Default Value

-A default value can be set for a token, so that the default value is returned from `getValueFor()` in cases where no other token value is found for a node tree.
+A default value can be set for a token so that the default value is returned from `getValueFor()` in cases where no other token value is found for a node tree.

 ```ts
 specialColor.withDefault("#FFFFFF");